In order of when I stumbled across them.

 devotional, instructional, challenging and comforting

-3. Man and Woman He Created Them--A Theology of the Body by John Paul II the Great (proofread the first English edition when I entered Daughters of St. Paul)
+3. Man and Woman He Created Them--A Theology of the Body by John Paul II the Great (& Love and Responsibility and anything by JP2G)

 The most revolutionary book after the New Testament, because it arranges all of salvation history according to the body.
 It arranges the Bible according to the body.
 It arranges philosophy according to the body.
 It arranges life according to the body.